JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 The rules should then avait the player to make a choice.
 If the player chooses to move or turn a marine, this action should be carried out by mutating the board state, and if necessary, a change should be signaled to the Game module so that the board may be redrawn.
 When choices are offered to players, the choices should be provided with information such as cell coordinates, choice type identifiers ("move forward", "turn left") and so on.

 If a player chooses to activate a different unit while one is already active, the formerly active unit receives a "deactivated" token in its cell.
-Units that share a cell with a deactivated token are not offered as activation choices.
 When a player selects "pass", all deactivated tokens are removed from the board, allowing those units to be activated again on subsequent turns.

 ## Command Action